carlinmack/covid-graphs/README.md

+## Due to the data now being inconsistently released, I have decided to stop maintaining this repository.

+### However if you would like me to try fix some of the charts do let me know and I'll see if they can be improved :)

 👉 [View all graphs](https://carlinmack.github.io/covid-graphs/)

 Plots are updated daily and are available as PNG and SVG.
 Issues and PRs welcome.
 The raw data can be viewed in the `data/` directory, especially `UK.csv` and `UK.avg.csv` which is the processed output of the gov.uk data